 Sleep and Heart

 It may come as a surprise to many, but medical evidence now shows that your sleep health is directly related to your heart health.
-This means that, whether a person is deprived of a good quantity of sleep because of work commitments, or deprived of good quality sleep because of a sleep disorder (such as sleep apnoea or periodic limb movement disorder), they may be unknowingly contributing to the (early) development of cardiovascular disease.
+This means that whether a person is deprived of a good quantity of sleep because of work commitments, or deprived of good quality sleep because of a sleep disorder (such as sleep apnoea or periodic limb movement disorder), they may be unknowingly contributing to the (early) development of cardiovascular disease.

 Risks of Untreated Sleep Apnoea:

 Apart from feeling tired during the day, sleep apnoea can have more serious effects on your health.
-Some of these include increasing your risk of high blood pressure and potentially increasing your risk of developing heart failure, abnormal heart rhythms (atrial fibrillation), coronary artery disease and strokes.
+Some of these include increasing your risk of high blood pressure and potentially increasing your risk of developing heart failure, abnormal heart rhythms (atrial fibrillation), coronary artery disease, and strokes.
 You can read more about the link between these conditions and sleep apnoea below.

 - Coronary Artery Disease: Coronary artery disease is caused by the gradual build up of fatty deposits in coronary arteries (atherosclerosis).
 As the deposits (plaques) slowly narrow the coronary arteries, the heart muscles receive less blood.
 Eventually, diminished blood flow may cause chest pain (angina) and/or shortness of breath.
 A complete blockage can cause a heart attack.
 Sleep apnoea may increase the risk of coronary artery disease because of the changes in blood pressure and oxygen levels that can occur during the night, which may make blood vessels more susceptible to damage.

 - Stroke: A stroke occurs when the blood supply to a part of the brain is interrupted or severely reduced, depriving brain tissue of oxygen and nutrients.
 Within a few minutes, brain cells begin to die.
-It’s thought that damage and stress to the blood vessels, possibly caused by blood pressure and oxygen changes from sleep apnoea, might increase the probability of a stroke.
+It’s thought that damage and stress to the blood vessels, possibly caused by blood pressure and oxygen changes from sleep apnoea, may increase the probability of a stroke.

 What to do if you suspect you have sleep apnoea